evolutionary ecology lab

 Graduate openings: I am looking for students* with a strong interest/background in merging evolutionary and molecular ecology approaches to studying local adaptation and species interactions in northern temperate fish or flowering plants, especially in the context of non-native species invasions.
 Students with external funding (e.g., a Postgraduate Scholarship from NSERC) will be given priority, but I remain open to appropriately trained students with a strong CV; ideally, that means a GPA of 3.6 or higher, plus a publication or two for potential PhD students.

-*Please note: given the size of the RV* group, I cannot seriously consider any students without at least one prospective academic referee that I know at least indirectly, with the fewer degrees of separation the better.
+*Please note: for a variety of reasons related to supervising students that make heavy use of shared lab facilities, I cannot consider any students without at least one prospective academic referee that I know at least indirectly, with the fewer degrees of separation the better.
 The abilities to [i] be a responsible citizen in shared molecular and aquatic lab facilities and [ii] work independently will be weighed on par with demonstrated academic/research excellence.
 The latter I can make out from publication records, academic transcripts, etc. where I really need more for the former.
 Finally, form letters from prospective applicants with unrelated backgrounds (e.g., X-ray crystallography, biotechnology) will likely go unanswered.

-Undergraduate openings: Although a bit early, I am open to serious inquiries from strong candidates for Summer 2014.
+Undergraduate openings: I am open to serious inquiries from strong candidates for Summer 2014.
 This past summer, I had the good fortune to be advisor or co-advisor to three stellar undergraduate student researchers supported by the programs mentioned next, and I am keen to repeat that experience.
-I especially welcome students interested in applying for an NSERC USRA or a University of Calgary PURE in January 2014.
+I especially welcome students interested in applying for an NSERC USRA or a University of Calgary PURE in January and February 2014.
 For both awards, a strong GPA and a well-crafted project idea are essential - if you combine the former with enthusiasm, we can take care of the latter together.

 Dr. Steven M. Vamosi